February 2, 2010

 By the next day, the logo was out of my head and I was working on a new project.

-A year later, I came across an article in The New York Times where they interviewed my boss’ boss’ boss.
+About a year later, I randomly came across an article in The New York Times where they interviewed my boss’ boss’ boss.
 And there it was—my Helvetica-looking Atlas holding a network infrastructure globe over his orange head!

-This really got me thinking about how these things we make have lives of their own.
+This got me thinking about how the things we make have lives of their own.
 Once their out in the wild—they’re out there!
-But much of the time, they’re just on a coffee cup in the office kitchen.
-Either way, put in 100% into the work 100% of the time and you should be ok in either case.
+Sure, sometimes it’s a mere part of an internal presentation, or even a customized water bottle from your team-building event, but sometimes it’ll be a t-shirt or a billboard in Times Square.
+Either way, if we put 100% into the work 100% of the time, we should be ok in any case.

 THE NEW YORK TIMES · OCTOBER 29, 2012